icyguider/icyguider.github.io/_posts/2022-01-03-Convert-CSharp-Tools-To-PowerShell.md

 While converting C# tools to PowerShell manually provides for a lot of customization and fine tuning, it can sometimes be a bit time consuming.
 Luckily, there is an automated tool that can do most of the work for us.
 [PowerShellArmoury](https://github.com/cfalta/PowerShellArmoury) by [Cfalta](https://github.com/cfalta) is a project that focuses on building a single PowerShell file that contains all the scripts/tools that you may want to use during a penetration test.
 The project contains a PowerShell script called [ConvertTo-Powershell.ps1](https://github.com/cfalta/PowerShellArmoury/blob/master/ConvertTo-Powershell.ps1) that is capable of automatically converting C# programs into PowerShell with very minimal effort.

 To get started, download and import the script into memory.
 Running it is then as simple as supplying the -Path, -Namespace, -Class, and -Function parameter.
 The -Path parameter should be set to the compiled C# binary you wish to convert, and the other 3 parameters should be set to your program’s namespace, class, and Main method respectively.
-The Main method and its class of course must be set to "public", similarly to how it was done in all the other previous parts of this training.
+The Main method and its class of course must be set to "public", similarly to how it was done in all the other previous parts of this tutorial.
 Below is an example of using this script to automatically generate a PowerShell version of SweetPotato:

 ```PowerShell
 iex (iwr https://raw.githubusercontent.com/cfalta/PowerShellArmoury/master/ConvertTo-Powershell.ps1)